nguyenlevid/nguyenlevid/README.md

 - 👀 I’m interested in computer science and trying things that a computer can do.
 - 🌱 I’m currently a computer science major.
 - 💞️ I’m looking to collaborate on computer science projects or researches.
-- 💖 I'm actively open to software engineer internship Summer 2023 and Fulltime Winter 2023.
+- 💖 I'm actively open to Fulltime software engineer Summer 2024 and Fulltime Winter 2023.
 - 📫 Contact: nguyenlevid@gmail.com
 - My personal webiste: https://nguyenleviet.com/